StefanScherer/windows-docker-machine/README.md

 * `1709` - Windows Server, version 1709 (10.0.16299) Semi-Annual Channel
 * `2016` - Windows Server 2016 (10.0.14393) LTS channel
 * `insider` - Windows Server Insider builds
-* `lcow` - Windows Server, version 1709 with LCOW enabled
+* `lcow` - Windows Server, version 1809 with LCOW enabled
-* `lcow-1803` - Windows Server, version 1803 with LCOW enabled

 So with a `vagrant up 2019` you spin up the LTS version, with `vagrant up 1809` the 1809 semi-annual version and with `vagrant up insider` the Insider build.